By TONY SEED

 The USA financed the opposition media, opposition political parties and candidates who were little-known and attacked the new government in its media.
 The ubiquitous Gen. Vernon Walters of the CIA (Deputy Director 1972-76), a polygot fluent in Portuguese and Spanish, was in Lisbon on 17 August 1974.
 He met with, among others, the Atlanticist Mário Soares, whose anti-fascist credentials were as a lawyer in Paris filing writs of habeas corpus; he became a CIA asset.
 Marcello Caetano, the deposed former prime minister of Portugal, and his cohorts of the old regime were eventually sequestered in Lusophone Brazil and Argentina, followed by Gen. António de Spínola and his cohorts, known as the “Spínola circle.”

 The social democratic party was the preferred counter weight for the transition.
-In this regard, the operation of the Friedrich Ebert Stiftung of the German Social Democratic Party (each German political party had its own foundation), which had been enriched by CIA funds in the 1950s to establish the bipartisan system, shows the subversive role of the imperialist NGO’s and foundations.
+In this regard, the operation of the Friedrich Ebert Stiftung of the German Social Democratic Party (each German political party had its own foundation), which had been enriched by CIA funds in the 1950s to establish the bipartisan system, shows the subversive role of the imperialist NGO’s, think tanks and foundations.
 Philip Agee, who in 1975 published the names of 16 CIA agents in Lisbon, writes,

 “In 1974, when the fifty-year-old fascist regime was overthrown in Portugal, a NATO member, communists and left-wing military officers took charge of the government.
 At that time the Portuguese social democrats, known as the Socialist Party, could hardly have numbered enough for a poker game, and they all lived in Paris (Mário Soares) and had no following in Portugal.
 Thanks to at least $10 million from the Ebert Stiftung plus funds from the CIA, the social democrats came back to Portugal, built a party overnight, saw it mushroom, and within a few years the Socialist Party became the governing party of Portugal.
 The left was relegated to the sidelines in disarray.”
 (Philip Agee, “Terrorism and Civil Society: The Instruments of US Policy in Cuba.”
 August 9, 2003)